 M.Østberg/T.Eriksen, Citroën C3 WRC, Rally Turkey 2018, 23rd

-The rear diffuser has also been lost on a certain frequency, with Breen the driver suffering this problem the most often (Portugal, Germany, Catalunya or Australia).
+The rear diffuser has also been lost on a certain frequency, with Breen/Martin suffering this problem the most often (Portugal, Germany, Catalunya or Australia).

 C.Breen/S.Martin, Citroën C3 WRC, Rally Portugal 2108, 7th

-Incidents with the rear wing have been minimized with respect to 2017, but still persist (Breen in Argentina or Australia).
-Although not always due to driving incidents: Kris Meeke lost his rear wing in Mexico when spectators helped him to return his car to the road, by pushing in the wrong place, as shown in the sequence of pictures below.
+Incidents with the rear wing have been minimised with respect to 2017, but still persist (Breen/Martin in Argentina or Australia).
+Although not always due to driving incidents: Kris Meeke and Paul Nagle lost his rear wing in Mexico when spectators helped him to return his car to the road, by pushing in the wrong place, as shown in the sequence of pictures below.

 K.Meeke/P.Nagle, Citroën C3 WRC, Rally Mexico 2018, 3rd – images extracted from WRCplus.com

 In any case, the C3 is the car with the thinnest wing supports.
-Maybe the next evolution will include reinforced supports, as Hyundai already did last year, to minimize this kind of incidents.
+Maybe the next evolution will include reinforced supports, as Hyundai already did last year, to minimise this kind of incidents.

 In spite of taking part only in the first half of the Championship, last year’s winner of the Aero enemy trophy Kris Meeke still left us some examples of how to keep driving a really damaged car, such as in Portugal.